common-workflow-language/user_guide/_extras/yaml.md

 which itself contains two keys, `type` and `inputBinding`, while one of these children, `inputBinding`, contains a further two key-value pairs (`position` and `prefix`).
-See the "Arrays" section below for more information about providing multiple values/key-value pairs for a single key.
+See the [Arrays](#arrays) section below for more information about providing multiple values/key-value pairs for a single key.
 For comparison with the example YAML above, here is a graphical representation of the `inputs` object it describes.